cloudinary-training/cld-intro-android-sdk/README.md

 ### Install Java

+- Java 6 or greater, we are be using version 8 in the course
+- Java Download www.oracle.com/java/technologies/javase/javase-jdk8-downloads

 You can find [instructions for downloading and installing Java ](https://www.java.com/en/download/help/index_installing.html) for many environments.

+- Mac : brew install recommended https://brew.sh/

 ### Verify your version of Java is 6+